isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 <p>Our Sports and Games have been making steady progress with the most recent
 achievement being the school’s Volleyball Boys achieving South Zone Top 4 Placing in 2023.</p>
+<p></p>
+<p>Our Basketball C Division Boys team have also qualified for the second
+round of the South Zone National Schools Games 2023 tournament.</p>
+<p></p>
+<p>Our Softball Boys and Girls C Division teams are ranked 6th and 8th at
+the respectively at the national rounds of National Schools Games 2023.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Students applying should have relevant experience which could include